 MRI is the current gold standard method of evaluation.
 The key imaging features:

-- the ventral duct (duct of Wirsung), which does not communicate with the dorsal duct but joins with the distal bile duct to enter the major papilla
+the ventral pancreatic duct (duct of Wirsung) does not communicate with the dorsal pancreatic duct but joins with the distal common bile duct to enter the major papilla

 Some authors claim increased sensitivity of secretin MRCP (S-MRCP) in detection of pancreas divisum 2.